apollographql/apollo-client/docs/source/advanced/caching.md

 }
 ```

 If the `id` field on both results matches up, then the `score` field everywhere in our UI will be updated automatically!
 One nice way to take advantage of this property as much as possible is to make your mutation results have all of the data necessary to update the queries previously fetched.
-A simple trick for this is to use [fragments](./fragments.html) to share fields between the query and the mutation that affects it.
+A simple trick for this is to use [fragments](/advanced/fragments/) to share fields between the query and the mutation that affects it.

-<h2 id="direct">Direct Cache Access</h2>
+## Direct Cache Access

 To interact directly with your cache, you can use the Apollo Client class methods readQuery, readFragment, writeQuery, and writeFragment.
 These methods are available to us via the `DataProxy` interface.
 Accessing these methods will vary slightly based on your view layer implementation.
 If you are using React, you can wrap your component in the `withApollo` higher order component, which will give you access to `this.props.client`.
 From there, you can use the methods to control your data.